Rain washes away debris from Canadian wildfires

 Air from forest fires in North America flows into Europe

-It’s also getting a bit colder in Canada.
+Canada has also moderated slightly.
 Widespread areas of rain have made it easier for firefighters in some areas, meaning the fire has not spread further since earlier in the week.
-However, with 907 active fires, 560 of which are not contained, fires continue to burn at their peak in Canada.
-114,000 square kilometers of forest have burned this year, almost half the size of Poland.
+However, with 907 active fires, 560 of which are not contained, fires continue to burn at an all-time high in Canada.
+114,000 square kilometers of forest have burned this year, half the size of Poland.

 Some fires that burn particularly well throw soot particles into the stratosphere, where they reach Europe via the global westerly winds.
 Fire also produces carbon monoxide.
 Who can travel around the world?
 According to the German Weather Service Used as an indicator for the distribution of smoke particles.
 And small amounts of carbon monoxide produced by the fires have repeatedly reached Germany, at least according to European estimates.
 Environmental Information Service Copernicus.